StringerMus/pinch-api/README.md

 * Testing – This will be tested by submitting a like form against a post.

 * Result – The like has been submitted successfully.
 The like appears in the like listing and details with the id, created at, owner and the post the like belongs to.

+## Bugs and Fixes

+## Validator

 # Deployment